Altium-Designer-addons/scripts-libraries/Scripts - PCB/QuickSilk/README.md

 Designator or Comment will be automatically moved closer to the parent component according to configured clearance settings.

 Script can also change existing auto-positioned designators (original MoveAPdesignators function with some enhancements) to manual and move them by a user-defined or automatic amount toward their owner component.
 Will operate on all or selected components.\
-The direction of the movement depends on the current autoposition status.
+The direction of the movement depends on the current autoposition status (Manual and Center autopositions will do nothing).

 # Usage Tips
 - Script uses status bar to communicate keybindings and what is being modified, I recommend enabling it (View » Status Bar) and making it wider by dragging the separator